psusecurity/psusecurity.github.io/README.md

 **Submission** : a screenshot with md5 of `challenge4` and commands to invoke one command in source code.

-### Challenge 5: Learn Coredump
+### Challenge 5 : Learn Coredump

-Given one coredump - `core` and its binary - `bin`, ask some questions related to coredump format.
-You could read References 4, 5 and 6 to get all the following information.
+Given one coredump - `core` and its binary - `example`, ask some questions related to coredump format.
+You could read Tip 2 and References 4, 5 and 6 to get all the following information.

 1. What’s the magic number for the given coredump file?
 2. Can you show the program header table?
 3. What’s the value of address 0x8048010(double word size) in the coredump?
 4. What's the stack trace in the coredump?
-(Refer to Tip 2)

-### Challenge 6: Figure out Root Cause of Vulnerability from Coredump with source code and binary
+### Challenge 6 : Figure out Root Cause of Vulnerability from Coredump, Binary and Source Code
 <!---
 (Non-corrupted coredump)
 --->